learn-co-curriculum/phase-4-authorizing-requests-readme/README.md

   @document = Document.find(params[:id])
 end
 ```

-Now let's add a new requirement: documents should only be shown to users when they're logged in.
-From a technical perspective, what does it actually mean for a user to log in?
-As we saw in the last section, when a user logs in all we are doing is using cookies to add their `:user_id` to their `session`.
+Now let's add a new requirement: documents should only be shown to users when
+they're logged in.
+From a technical perspective, what does it actually mean for
+a user to _log in_?
+When a user logs in, all we are doing is using cookies to add
+their `:user_id` to their `session`.

 The first thing you might do is to just add some code into `DocumentsController#show`: